Open MenuHide Menu

 FAQs

-When can I apply for a RN Fellowship Program position?
+When can I apply for the UTSW RN Fellowship Program position?

-The RN Fellowship is open for applications three times a year.
-Open application periods are as follows:
+The RN Fellowship is open for applications three times a year:

-How do I apply to the RN Fellowship Program if I am an Internal Candidate?
+How do I apply for the UTSW RN Fellowship Program if I am an internal candidate?

-How do I apply to the RN Fellowship Program if I am an External Candidate?
+How do I apply for the UTSW RN Fellowship Program if I am an external candidate?

 You must apply during the open application acceptance time frame.